Japan’s

 one of the largest wholesale fish market on earth.
 On the way by subway I finally got our guide,

-Toshi, to slow down enough to sort out the subway system which is a deep
+Toshi, to slow down enough to sort out the subway

-mystery until you get 5 minutes of basic instruction, then simple.
-The layout of the market is open air with a just
+then simple.
+The layout of the market is

-a roof and many stalls quite like such markets on Mexico, Thailand or
+open air with a just a roof and many stalls quite like such markets on Mexico,

-India.
-Different however was that
+Thailand or India.
+Different however

-sea animals in one place than ever before.
+I saw more sea animals in one place than ever before.
+After strolling among some other shops we

-After strolling among some other shops we stopped for a great sushi
+stopped for a great sushi lunch.
+After

-This history museum covers the later shogunate period up to the 1854
+lunch I, our guide, and some of the group went to the Edo-Tokyo Museum.
+This history museum covers the later shogunate period up to the 1854 landing of Commodore Perry

-landing of Commodore Perry who opened Japan to the world.
-The last shogun visited San Francisco and
+who opened Japan to the world.
+The last

-like what he saw of the modern western world and brought many of the ideas and
+shogun visited San Francisco and like what he saw of the modern western world

-custom back to Japan.
-This is a very
+and brought many of the ideas and custom back to Japan.
+This is a very interesting museum that I

 For the remainder of the day I

-broke off and went to the Tokyo Skytree, which at 634 meters (2080 ft) was the
+broke off and went to the Tokyo Skytree, which at 634

-tallest structure in the world on completion in 2011.
-It has observation decks at 350 and 450
+world on completion in 2011.
+It has

-meters (1,148 and 1476 ft), far above anything else in the city.
-This dwarfs the Tokyo Tower, having decks at
+far above anything else in the city.

-150 and 250 meters and total height of 333 meters, 13 meters taller than Eiffel
+total height of 333 meters, 13 meters taller than Eiffel Tower,

-Tower, that Kurt Kreiner forced me to ascend in 1994.
+that Kurt Kreiner forced me to ascend in 1994.
 Views are spectacular, but the day was too

 overcast to see Mt.
 Fuji[2].